mdwallis/tutorials/react/reddit-live/README.md

 # Fetching Data in React

 This tutorial shows how to fetch data in React using the [Axios](https://github.com/axios/axios) HTTP library.
-This example is from Dave Ceddia's examples provided at [Fetching Data with React](https://daveceddia.com/react-getting-started-tutorial/#fetch-data-with-react).
+This example is from **Dave Ceddia**'s examples provided at [Fetching Data with React](https://daveceddia.com/react-getting-started-tutorial/#fetch-data-with-react).

 <img src="screenshot.png" alt="Reddit /r/reactjs" width="600" />